Biomutant is a post-apocalyptic game with raccoons that know kung-fu. What’s not to be excited about?

 6. The Developers Know How to Deliver Exciting Games

 Biomutant is being created by Experiment 101 and published by THQ Nordic.
-Cast aside thoughts about THQ’s ridiculously buggy and flawed WWE 2K20; the Experiment 101 team is comprised of developers behind Mad Max and Just Cause.
+Cast aside thoughts about THQ’s ridiculously buggy and flawed WWE releases for a moment – the Experiment 101 team is comprised of developers behind Mad Max and Just Cause.

 The Experiment 101 team knows how to deliver action-packed open-world adventures, and with a unique, furry spin on the post-apocalyptic genre to set them apart from the competition, they could create something truly special in the aftermath of critical flops like Fallout 76 and Anthem.